Patterns, Elements, and Guidelines for Accessible Styles, Usability, and SEO

 Elements: The simplest pieces of UI design like typography, color, icons, etc.

 Patterns: A combination of elements that can be more flexibly used

 Components: Special patterns that are interactive or have very specific use cases

 Templates: A combination of patterns and components to make either a module template (section of a page) or a page template (a whole page).

 I knew that the library would need to live outside of the content management system we used for the main website because it needed to be standalone.
 But managing 25+ static HTML pages would be out of the question to maintain.

-Using the structure I outlined based off Atomic Design, I mapped each element, pattern and component.
+Using the structure I outlined based on Atomic Design, I mapped each element, pattern, and component.
 And now I had a structure and sitemap.